In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 If you are personally liable for a mortgage (recourse debt), and you are relieved of the mortgage when you dispose

 of the property, you may realize gain or loss up to the fair market value of the property.
-To the extent the mortgage discharge
+Also, to the extent the mortgage

-exceeds the fair market value of the property, it is income from discharge of indebtedness unless it qualifies for exclusion
+discharge exceeds the fair market value of the property, it is income from discharge of indebtedness unless it qualifies for

 , later.
 Report any income from discharge of indebtedness on nonbusiness debt that does not qualify for exclusion as other